li-xin-yi/lctemplates/docs/source/diff-array.md

     cnt[i] = cur
 ```

-Though we use the word "array" to describe *diff array* and *raw array*, in many problems, the array is **sparse**: the indexes span a large range but changes only occur at a few of them.
+Though we use the word "array" to describe *diff array* and *raw array*, in many problems, the array is **sparse**: the indexes span a large range, but changes only occur at a few of them.
 Instead of *linear lists* (array/linked list), It costs littler space to use `dict` to simulate some indexes with changes in order.
 When querying the value at an index `k` in the raw array, we need to first find the largest index `idx<=k` as:

 ```py
 from bisect import bisect_right